 Gene Therapy

-Gene therapy is a treatment that replaces defective, downregulated or missing genes with normal genes, enabling cells to function the way they are meant to.
-Gene therapy can also be used to introduce a new gene into the body, in an attempt to cure or improve its ability to fight disease.
-This technique – the process of which is known as gene transfer – is one day expected to allow doctors to treat a disorder by using genes instead of drugs or invasive surgery.
-Today, researchers are testing several approaches to gene therapy, including:
+Gene therapies are treatments that replace, repair or augment defective, downregulated or missing genes with normal genes, enabling cells to function the way they are meant to.
+Renova focuses on introducing a healthy version of a normal human gene into the body in an attempt to cure or improve its ability to fight disease.
+This approach increases the supply of proteins and peptides vital to human health.
+Any disease caused by a shortage of a critical protein or peptide is a candidate for this type of gene therapy.
+This technique of creating greater internal supply of vital molecules is one day expected to allow doctors to treat disorders by using genes instead of drugs or invasive surgery.
+Renova’s mission is to make that vision a reality as soon as possible.

 Gene therapy holds the promise of disrupting the disease process with a single administration.
 A successful treatment relies on finding a dependable delivery mechanism to carry the correct gene to the defective cells.
 The gene must be delivered inside these target cells.
 The effect of gene therapy at the cellular level cascades to an effect on tissue-, organ- and system-wide physiology, resulting in an improvement of normal body processes.
 Delivering genes that will work correctly for the long term is one of the greatest challenges of gene therapy, but progress in the field is promising.